 no adjustment, revision or redetermination in respect of any such Supply Point Transportation Charge, UDQO and Energy Balancing Charge in respect of or accruing in respect of any Day before the Supply Point Registration Date will be made, it being agreed that such amounts and charges will be determined (and, in the case of charges, payable) by reference to the Annual Quantity and End User Category notified by the Transporter pursuant to the foregoing provisions of this paragraph 1.6 unless and until any revision is made pursuant to paragraph (a).

-Where the Transporter notifies any Registered User of that Supply Point in the relevant Gas Year that a material error has been made in the calculation of any such Annual Quantities or any variables, the Transporter and the User concerned will discuss in good faith the manner in which and time at which such error may be corrected, having regard in particular to the need to ensure that the Registered User continues to enjoy the benefit (in relation to the corrected Annual Quantity) of this paragraph 1.6.
+Where the CDSP notifies any Registered User of that Supply Point in the relevant Gas Year that a material error has been made in the calculation of any such Annual Quantities or any variables, the CDSP and the User concerned will discuss in good faith the manner in which and time at which such error may be corrected, having regard in particular to the need to ensure that the Registered User continues to enjoy the benefit (in relation to the corrected Annual Quantity) of this paragraph 1.6.

-A User which is the Registered User of a Smaller Supply Point, in relation to which the Supply Point Premises are premises in respect of which the conditions of Condition 22 of the Supplier's Licence are satisfied, may make an election for the purposes of this paragraph by submitting to the Transporter at any time a notice of such election.
+A User which is the Registered User of a Smaller Supply Point, in relation to which the Supply Point Premises are premises in respect of which the conditions of Condition 22 of the Supplier's Licence are satisfied, may make an election for the purposes of this paragraph by submitting to the CDSP at any time a notice of such election.

-Where a Registered User makes an election pursuant to paragraph 1.6.16, the Supply Point shall be a Larger Supply Point and the Transporter shall agree to revise the Annual Quantity pursuant to paragraph 1.6.14.
+Where a Registered User makes an election pursuant to paragraph 1.6.16, the Supply Point shall be a Larger Supply Point and the CDSP shall agree to revise the Annual Quantity pursuant to paragraph 1.6.14.

-The Transporters shall publish, by the dates specified in paragraph 1.6.20, a report on applications containing the following information in respect of each User (on a non attributable basis):
+The CDSP shall publish, by the dates specified in paragraph 1.6.20, a report on applications containing the following information in respect of each User (on a non attributable basis):

 in aggregate across all End User Categories: